goodrobots/devFrame/docs/_docs/11-base-frame.md

 {: .notice--primary}

 ![Install Box Tubes]({{ site.baseurl }}/assets/images/basic-frame/box-tubes-04.jpeg){: width="80%" .align-center}
-When you are done with this step you should have a nearly complete base frame as pictured (Yes, it's updside down.
+When you are done with this step you should have a nearly complete base frame as pictured (Yes, it's upside down.
 For next step.)

 ## Step 5 - Install Landing Gear